wied03/karma-opal-rspec/README.md

 [![Build Status](http://img.shields.io/travis/wied03/karma-opal-rspec/master.svg?style=flat)](http://travis-ci.org/wied03/karma-opal-rspec)

 Allow Karma to run opal-rspec tests (and pull dependencies from Sprockets).
-Once you have installed the plugin, upon running Karma, it will:

-1. Fetch all of the tests according to the Karma configured pattern (in config.tests) from Sprockets
-2. Fetch all of the dependencies (according to require/sprockets directives)
-3. Load that file list into Karma so it can watch for changes
-4. Configures a sprockets file cache under 'tmp' to make repetitive test runs faster.
-It also rolls up opal and opal-rspec into 1 file each for the browser to avoid bogging it down.
+Overview:

-5. Report opal-rspec results through Karma
+- Reports opal-rspec test results into Karma
+- Rolls up certain assets to reduce how many requests the browser makes during testing (speed)
-6. Present opal source maps to the browser in the same "tree structure" as the files.
+- Matches up source maps to the location in the tree next to the original source
+- Works with any Karma browser/launcher

+Other items of note:
+- Uses the sprockets file cache to persist dependencies/etc. between test runs
+- Loads your Sprockets asset list into Karma so Karma can watch it for changes
+- Usually, you will not be debugging opal or opal-rspec code.
+Therefore the plugin, by default, will roll up any opal asset that's located in your Rubygems directory (e.g.` ~/.rbenv/versions/2.2.3/lib/ruby/gems/2.2.0/gems`) into 1 file per dependency.
+Any file in your base path (your tests and your project implementation) will be broken out separately.
+See below for more info.
+- If any of your source files (or other library source files) `require 'opal'` or `opal/mini`, opal will not be duplicated in the rolled up dependency.

 ## Usage